jrohila/SimpleRagServer/README.md

 # SimpleRagServer

 SimpleRagServer is a self-hosted, OpenAI-compatible Retrieval-Augmented Generation (RAG) backend built with Spring Boot, OpenSearch, and Ollama.
-It enables private, local, or enterprise-grade LLM pipelines with hybrid search, local LLM/embedding support, document chunking, intelligent out-of-scope detection, and a modern React Native web UI—all fully dockerized for easy deployment.
+It enables private, local, or enterprise-grade LLM pipelines with hybrid search, local LLM/embedding support, document chunking, intelligent out-of-scope detection, and a modern React Native web UI with optional WebGPU-powered in-browser LLM—all fully dockerized for easy deployment.

 ## Features